chippyash/Builder-Pattern/README.md

 control over the build process.
 By default the Builders do not support this.
 To enable it you need to call the setModifier() method on the root builder, which will ripple it down the builder tree.
-A stock modifier is provided in the form of chippyash\BuilderPattern\Modifier, but you can create your own by implementing the Zend\EventManager\EventManagerAwareInterface if you need to.
+A stock modifier is provided in the form of Chippyash\BuilderPattern\Modifier, but you can create your own by implementing the Zend\EventManager\EventManagerAwareInterface if you need to.

 If you are using the BuilderPattern in some large system you may want to instantiate